Recovery shouldn’t stop after a clinic visit, or when insurance runs out. Because the brain’s ability to heal never stops.

-Before joining The Learning Corp, Margot was Vice President at PatientsLikeMe, where she directed strategic communications for the world’s first patient network and real world research platform.
+Before joining The Learning Corp, Margot was Vice President of Corporate Communications at PatientsLikeMe, where she directed strategic communications for the world’s first patient network and real world research platform.
 Before that she was Vice President, Global Communications for TomTom, where she developed and managed the communications strategy for TomTom’s €2 billion acquisition of digital mapping company Tele Atlas.
 Earlier in her career Margot consulted with or worked for companies undergoing transitions and acquisitions, including DigitalGlobe, Progress Software and Dun & Bradstreet Software.

 Brad directs our sales and customer support functions and is responsible for developing and managing strategic partnerships and new business initiatives.
 He joined The Learning Corp with an impressive track record of forging strategic partnerships that have created a new wave of progressive developments in healthcare.